 Admission Requirements for Graduate Nursing Programs:

-• Work experience in nursing (often required)
+- Work experience in nursing (often preferred)

-• Strong academic record (GPA requirements vary)
+- Strong academic record (GPA requirements vary)

-• Letters of recommendation and personal statement
+- Letters of recommendation, personal statement

-• GRE scores (required by some programs)
+- GRE scores (required for some programs)

 The General Application Process for a Bachelor of Science in Nursing (BSN)